 Sources for Union-made products: The following links are to websites that supply items that are union-made in the USA, or made globally in Fair Trade circumstances.
 These firms include: Image Pointe, Union People Products Inc., Ethix Merch, and Global Exchange Fair Trade Store.

-The Latest “Triangle” fire: On December 14, 2010 the Associated Press reported a deadly fire in a Bangladesh garment factory with locked exits.
-Bjorn Claeson, of the SweatFree Communities forwarded a report on Fighting Poverty Wages in Bangladesh.
-On March 17, 2011, they sent a photo of a march in which they show their solidarity with workers in Wisconsin, Ohio and wherever workers’ rights are threatened.
+in Bangladesh: On December 14, 2010 the Associated Press reported a deadly fire in a Bangladesh garment factory with locked exits.
+SweatFree Communities reports on Fighting Poverty Wages in Bangladesh.
+This photo is of a march in Bangladesh protesting for workers’ rights.

 Key Resources

-- Kheel Center – ILR School, Cornell has updated and revised the definitive Triangle research and information website
+- The Kheel Center at Cornell University’s ILR School has updated and revised the definitive Triangle research and information website.

 - Triangle: The Fire that Changed America by David von Drehle